hoangan-bonieeror/hoangan-bonieeror/README.md

 ## About Me

-I'm An Nguyen, a Software Developer with 2+ years of experience at a Japan-affiliated company, where I built full-stack web applications (Angular, Python/Flask) and embedded systems (Python, Raspberry Pi) for industrial automation.
+I'm An Nguyen, a Software Developer with 2+ years of experience at a Unitec Solution Vietnam company, where I built full-stack web applications (Angular, Python/Flask) and embedded systems (Python, Raspberry Pi) for industrial automation.
 My work spans robotics control (AMR/AGV using ROS2, SLAM, Nav2), real-time environmental monitoring, and factory process automation.

 I enjoy solving problems that require both clean software architecture and reliable hardware integration, particularly in robotics and industrial IoT contexts.